 The common cold is an acute, self-limiting, viral inflammation of the mucosa of the upper respiratory tract.
 It causes nasal discharge and congestion, sneezing, a sore throat and a cough.
 The common cold actually describes an array of similar conditions caused by a vast number of different viruses.
-It is most often caused by infection with rhinoviruses (50-80%) and coronaviruses.
+It is most often caused by infection with rhinoviruses (50-80%) and coronaviruses - a COVID-19 diagnosis might be considered where there is fever, loss of taste or smell, and a cough.
 It may also be due to infection by influenza viruses, parainfluenza viruses, respiratory syncytial virus, enteroviruses and adenovirus.

 Routes of transmission vary between viruses but include: